mfeq/Qstroke/README.md

-# QStroke
+# Stroke
 A set of utilities for stroking paths in font glyphs written in rust.

-Disclaimer: This repo has absolutely nothing to do with QAnon.
 It is a part of the MFEQ editor project.

-QStroke takes unified font object files and applies path stroking algorithms to them.
+Stroke takes unified font object files and applies path stroking algorithms to them.
 Currently only pattern along path is provided.

 ## Pattern Along Path